 First of all, every owner should be aware of the most common type of natural disaster, considered to be endemic to his area of residence.
 The east-coast is frequently hit by hurricanes, while earthquakes tend to happen more on the east.
 The central part of USA is usually reserved for tornados.
 There are many interactive maps on the internet that will show you what to be most prepared for.

 When a disaster occurs, never leave your pet behind and always keep contact numbers and addresses of local shelters that will accept animals during catastrophic events.
+Another good idea would be to identify a family member or friend that can take your pet in at short notice if you will not be able to keep your pet physically with you during the disaster period.

 Committee on Disaster and Emergency Issues